News

 Books Behind Bars Mean Better Outcomes

-By Christopher Zoukis Evidence is overwhelming prisoners benefit in myriad ways when they have access to books and education.
-An increase in education of any kind is connected to reducing recidivism, as reported by the 2013 Rand Corporation Study, and as demonstrated by the outcomes of numerous programs that have been implemented across institutions.
-Prisoners
+Prisoners who participate in educational programs have 43 percent lower odds of returning to prison compared to those who don’t.
+Evidence is overwhelming, prisoners benefit in myriad ways when they have access to books and education.
+An increase in education of any kind is connected to reducing recidivism, as reported by the 2013 Rand Corporation

 Read More »